 As with SSDs, data retention is affected by the health of the memory blocks.
 A flash drive bought specifically for backing up files then storing could potentially last for many years; a heavily used drive could lose its data within months if left unpowered.

-The most important thing to remember when looking for storage media for backup is that nothing lasts forever.
+The most important thing to remember when looking for storage media for backup (and now is a good time to buy flash storage) is that nothing lasts forever.

 You can reasonably a expect storage device to keep hold of its data for a couple of years if it goes unused.
 But you should also regularly check the drive, and that the data is still intact.
 Copying the data off the drive and then back on will ensure it extends its life for a few more years.